© Crown copyright 2019

 - alcohol and alcoholic drinks

-- manufactured tobacco (cigarettes, cigars, hand-rolling tobacco, and other smoking tobacco)
+- manufactured tobacco (cigarettes, cigars, hand-rolling tobacco, other smoking tobacco and tobacco for heating)

 These goods are released for consumption in the member state of dispatch (duty-paid).